 Slips, trips or falls are dangerous, please keep too obvious path and take extra care when wet, Icy and slippery.

 Fishing under trees can be unsafe on windy conditions.
 Beware of falling trees or branches.
 Take care if your tackle is stuck in trees undergrowth or branches.
 A release of tackle or a part of the tree may cause injury.
-Climbing of trees is not allowed.
-Do not climb any trees.

 Please beware of people behind you, around you or on opposite bank to you.
 Weights and tackle can cause injury to others.